distributedlife/ensemble-website/source/views/docs/tutorials/getting-started-ii-pixijs.md

   func: function (config, tracker, define, currentState, $) {
 ~~~

 We make a new `View` plugin and we have four dependencies.
 The `Config`.
-Provides access to the game config, `DefinePlugin` allowing us to define new plugins. `CurrentState` allows us to get the current ball position and demeanour. $ is our Zepto/jQuery library
+Provides access to the game config, `DefinePlugin` allowing us to define new plugins. `CurrentState` allows us to get the current ball position and demeanour. $ is our Zepto/jQuery library.

 ~~~javascript
     var updateBall = function(current, prior, ball) {